 Other items include fruit and hearts which replenish life during a level.

-Unlike most video game protagonists, Malvineous cannot swim, hitting water will kill him instantly, as do spike pits or acid wells which are found in most robot bases.
+Like many video game protagonists, Malvineous cannot swim; hitting water will kill him instantly, as do spike pits or acid wells which are found in robot bases.

 The game ran in 320x200 resolution in VGA which was common at the time.
-However, like games such as Commander Keen, the animations and background art was lacking.
-Usually there was simply a single blue color sky with a few stationary clouds, and the player themselves had only a couple of frames of for any of his actions.
+However, like games such as Commander Keen, the animations and background art were lacking.
+Usually there was just a simple blue sky with a few stationary clouds, and the player themselves had only a couple of frames of for any of his actions.